lukehalley/NoSQL-Spotify/readme.md

 ## What	Is	NoSQL?

 A	NoSQL	database doesn't	essentially	follow	the	strict	rules	that	govern	transactions	in	relative	databases.
-These	desecrated	rules	area	unit	renowned	by	the	signifier	ACID	(Atomicity,	Consistency,	Integrity,	Durabil- ity).	as	an	example,	NoSQL	databases	don't	use	fastened	schema	structures	and	SQL	joins.
+These	desecrated	rules	area	unit	renowned	by	the	signifier	ACID	(Atomicity,	Consistency,	Integrity,	Durability).	as	an	example,	NoSQL	databases	don't	use	fastened	schema	structures	and	SQL	joins.

 Limitations	of	SQL	databases	haven't	been	a	significant	drawback	within	the	past.
 However,	with	the	ap- pearance	of	social	networking	and	large	information,	variety	of	huge	databases	that	emerged	were	forced